 In T 621/98, during oral proceedings, the board was faced with the question of whether the patent proprietor, who was professionally represented, needed to announce in advance his intention to make submissions during the proceedings, pursuant to G 4/95.
 The board ruled that the patent proprietor was a party to the proceedings and as such was not to be treated as an accompanying person.
 As a party to the proceedings he had a right to take part in them.

 In T 89/04 Mr D. was a vice president of the company OpenTV.
 Since the company ACTV, Inc. was recorded in the Register of European Patents as the patentee, OpenTV, which was a different legal person, was not a party to the proceedings in accordance with Art.
-99(4) and 107, second sentence, EPC 1973.
+99(4) EPC 1973 and Art.
+107, second sentence, EPC 1973.
 Mr D. was considered to be a person accompanying the representative.

 In T 475/01 the board took the view that neither the EPC nor the above Enlarged Board decision could be held to imply that a party that represented itself in proceedings was to be treated differently to a professional representative in respect of oral submissions by accompanying persons.